vimm0/vimm0.github.io/about.md

 Hello (नमस्ते), My name is Sandesh Rana, and I am a professional freelancer/developer based in Nepal.
 I do front-end and back-end web development.

-I have maintained, developed and launched multiple projects from scratch, carrying the development of its' back-end and front-end codebases.
+I have maintained, developed and deploy many projects from scratch.

 Feel free to ask me any questions.
 I can help you in your project in all from the UI mockups, back-end and front-end web development to fixing the design